VHS Revival concludes its countdown of the ten best Jason kills.

-Unfortunately for her, the big hunk arrives in the form of Jason, who, heeding her call, proceeds to tear through the tent and drag her away in a sleeping bag, slapping her against a tree so hard it seemingly snaps her in two.
+Unfortunately for her, that big hunk arrives in the form of Jason, who quickly proceeds to tear through the tent and drag her away in a sleeping bag, slapping her against a tree so hard it seemingly snaps her in two.
 The footage in the final cut only shows him swing Judy’s body once, and although the scene was originally much more excessive, I think the MPAA unintentionally got it right here with a kill that is as bluntly portrayed as it ought to be.

 4. Friday the 13th: The Final Chapter – Jimmy